In this article

 The key differences between periodontists and general dentists include:

 Similarly, some periodontists provide routine or general services such as checkups and fillings.
-But in general, their focus is on issues related to gum disease and implants.
+However, their focus is on issues related to gum disease and implants.

 Here are some of the ways periodontists differ from other dental specialists: